 The nutritional content and plant bioactive compounds present in salads can benefit your overall health and protect you against chronic diseases such as obesity, Type 2 Diabetes, high blood pressure and heart disease.
 Unlike oily and greasy foods, salads do not increase your belly fat or overall body fat when made with the right ingredients.

 Salad Recipes for Weight Loss

 Salads are one of those foods you can prepare yourself easily at home.
 You have complete control over the type of ingredients you want to incorporate to make your healthy salad for weight loss.

 Still, pondering over how to make a salad for weight loss?
 Keep reading further to know the best recipes of not only veg salads for weight loss but one for eggitarians too!

 1. Chickpea Salad

 This salad is made with chickpeas, which are rich in protein.
 Adding other healthy ingredients such as paneer, capsicum, spinach, etc. can boost the nutritional profile of your salad.
-A high protein diet can aid in weight loss as it prevents you from binge eating by keeping your stomach satiated for a longer time.
+A high-protein diet can aid in weight loss as it prevents you from binge eating by keeping your stomach satiated for a longer time.
 Also, protein helps build lean muscles, which may further help your body burn more calories during the day and promote weight loss.

 - For salad: Soak, drain and boil 2 cups of white chickpeas.
 Chop ¾ cup of tomatoes and 1 cup of cucumbers in the form of cubes.

-For mint dressing: Chop ¾ cup whole green onions, ½ cup mint leaves, ½ cup coriander leaves.
+For the mint dressing: Chop ¾ cup whole green onions, ½ cup mint leaves, ½ cup coriander leaves.